Esetobore/Esetobore/README.md

 * An enthusiastic Software Engineer, specialized in **Mobile Development**, with a passion for building scalable Mobile Apps.

-* Mostly working with: Kotlin • Android • Java.
+* Mostly working with Kotlin • Flutter • Android.
 * Passionate about learning new concepts and working with amazing people.
-* Fun fact: I Love anime a through weeb!.
+* Fun fact: I Love anime a through weeb!
 * You can see My Resume in the Repo Below.

 ### Github stats